moorheadk2335/InvisibleAITakehome/README.md

 - **Memory Complexity (Big-O notation):** O(n)
   - The memory usage is proportional to the maximum frame value across all files.

-  While the memory complexity could potentially be reduced to O(1) by parsing all files in lockstep, this approach would introduce substantially increased code complexity.
-The decision was made to prioritize code simplicity, but it's acknowledged that in highly memory-constrained systems, an O(1) solution could be explored.
+  While the memory complexity could potentially be reduced to O(m) by parsing all files in lockstep, this approach would introduce substantially increased code complexity.
+The decision was made to prioritize code simplicity, but it's acknowledged that in highly memory-constrained systems, an O(m) solution could be explored.